onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 What are the certification recommendations/objectives that may be impacted by computation errors (determinism, predictability, reproducibility...)?

+### EASA concept paper
+*To be completed.*

+### ARP6983

-### Replication criteria
+#### Replication criteria

-The concept of "replication criteria" is introduced in the ARP6983.
+The concept of "replication criteria" is introduced in [ARP6983].
 Two "levels" of replication are defined (the following definitions are taken from the ARP6983 preliminary version):
 - __Approximated replication__: ML inference model implemented in software or Airborne Electronic Hardware (AEH) in which some differences with regards to the ML model semantics are acceptable.
 - __Exact replication__: ML inference Model implemented in software or Airborne Electronic Hardware (AEH) in which no difference is introduced with regards to the ML Model semantics.

-More precisely (still from the ARP6983):
+More precisely, in [ARP6983, §6.4.3.6]:
   >e.
 The replication criterion (either exact or approximated) is defined from the ML Constituent requirements and if applicable from the ML Model requirements:
   >- Exact replication: In this first case, the ML Model description should contain sufficient details on the ML Model semantic to fully preserve this semantic in the implemented ML Model.
 For example, an exact replication criterion may be the direct and faithful implementation of the ML Model description so that the implemented ML Model meets the same performance, generalization, stability, and robustness requirements.
   >- Approximated replication: ln this second case, the ML Model description should contain sufficient details on the ML Model semantics to approximate this semantic in the implemented ML Model with a specified tolerance.
 For example, an approximation metric may be expressed for a given dataset by the maximal gap between the trained ML Model outputs and the implemented ML Model outputs.
 The corresponding approximation replication requirement may be that this maximal gap should not exceed a given value epsilon.